-Day 6: International departure to UK
+International departure to UK

-Expect to feel elated and emotional as we head for the airport for our international flight back to London.
+Expect to feel elated and emotional as you head for the airport for your international flight back to London.
 Be sure to swap contact details with new friends and trekking partners, before arriving back in the UK.
-Please note that lunch is not included today.
+(B)